 Buying a home was once seen as the pinnacle of the American dream.
 The influx of millennials into the rental market has proven that this is no longer the case.

 Of course, there are many factors that an individual must weigh when determining whether or not it makes sense to buy a home.
-For some it may be the right decision, but the average age of the first time homebuyer has been rising and it will likely continue to go up.
+For some it may be the right decision, but the average age of the first time homebuyer is between 22 to 30.
 Some other contributing factors include rising mortgage rates and the amount of student debt that many millennials carry.

 What does this mean for landlords?